grafana/explore-traces/docs/sources/investigate/index.md

 The **Comparison** tab highlights attributes that are correlated with the selected metric.

 The behavior of the comparison also differs depending upon the RED metric you've chosen.
-For example, if you're viewing **Error** metrics, then the comparison shows the attribute values that correlate with errors.
+For example, if you're viewing **Error** metrics, the comparison shows the attribute values that correlate with errors.
-However, if you're viewing **Duration** metrics, then the comparison shows the attributes that correlate with high latency.
+However, if you're viewing **Duration** metrics, the comparison shows the attributes that correlate with high latency.

 ![Comparison view](/media/docs/explore-traces/explore-traces-rate-comparison.png)